dinhanhx/DSP-matlab-lib/README.md

 # DSP-matlab-lib
-A libray written in matlab for Digital Signal Procssing.
+A libray written in matlab for Digital Signal Processing.

 This can be excuted by Ocatve or MATLAB Software.